"Wii Would Like to Play."

 is now Hilarious in Hindsight

 Nintendo has been engaged in a constant cat-and-mouse game with hackers with the Wii firmware since launch.
-Frequent system updates includes patches to close loopholes known to be exploited by hackers.
+Frequent system updates include patches to close loopholes known to be exploited by hackers.
 It is also possible to play DVDs through unauthorized means, though Nintendo would have us believe it requires a hardware upgrade because movie playback wears out the system's DVD drive so quickly.
-They're probably not lying - Technically, the Wii has very little memory and storage space for buffering, so in order to avert Loads and Loads of Loading
+They're probably not lying — technically, the Wii has very little memory and storage space for buffering, so in order to avert Loads and Loads of Loading

 , it compensates by spinning the disk really, really

 fast for prolonged periods of time.
 This has an unfortunate tendency to shorten the lifespan of the optical drive significantly.